tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 - Modified sequential signal datatype or expression, e.g. `logic [1:0] foo_q`
   $\to$ `FooEnum_t foo_q`.
-  Backwards-compatible changes only require a MINOR increment, but incompatible changes like reducing the *intended* width of a DFF vector require a MAJOR increment.
+  Backwards-compatible changes only require a MINOR increment, but incompatible changes like reducing the *intended* width of a FF vector require a MAJOR increment.
 - Added hierarchical bottom layer, e.g. `Alu.u_pipeA2`.
   New hierarchy implies new functionality, not just a bug fix.